c20d-us/Gnimu-Monitor/README.md

 - Xcode 26.5+
 - macOS 26.5+ or iOS 26.5+
-- A Gnimu-compatible BLE device (advertises as "RaceBox")
+- A compatible BLE device (advertises as "RaceBox")

 ## Building